FusionAuth/fusionauth-site/astro/src/content/articles/tokens/revoking-jwts.md

 });
 ```

-Here is how the JWTManager maintains the list of user ids whose JWTs should be revoked.
+Here is how the JWTManager maintains the list of user Ids whose JWTs should be revoked.
 Our implementation also starts a thread to clean up after itself so we don't run out of memory.

 ```js
 const JWTManager = {